 A cover intent, written by the applicant, describing her/his career goals along with a description of the intended use of the award (250 word maximum) and why the funding is needed.
 Applicant’s name, highest degree and date received, and name of institution granting it, current position title, current employer, mailing address and without exception e-mail should also be included in the letter.

 A letter of support from a plant pathologist familiar with the candidate's accomplishments and potential.
-Letters of support may be submitted separately by the letter writer using the Award Application Form.
+Letters of support may be submitted separately by the letter writer using the Letter of Recommendation Form.

 The French-Monar Latin American Fund was established by Edward R. French and Delia Monar French in August 2001.
 The earnings from this endowment will provide financial support for plant pathologists in Latin America in a variety of ways.
 These will include assistance to attend meetings of the Caribbean Division of The American Phytopathological Society (APS) or the Latin American Phytopathological Congress (organized by the Latin American Phytopathological Association [ALF]); acquisition of publications and cost of publishing research papers; and membership scholarships to groups of professionals.
 An advisory committee appointed by the APS Foundation will select the recipients of these funds through a competitive process.

 Contribute to the French-Monar Fund!
 Your donations will help aspiring plant pathology student in Latin America network with their APS peers.